Blue Jasmine: Plot

-Jasmine Francis disembarks in San Francisco after a flight from New York City.
+Jeanette "Jasmine" Francis disembarks in San Francisco after a flight from New York City.
 She takes a taxi to her sister Ginger's apartment, where Ginger is dismayed to learn that Jasmine traveled first class despite claiming to be broke.
 Jasmine has recently suffered a nervous breakdown and, having incurred heavy debts, has been forced to seek refuge with her sister.

 A series of flashbacks reveals that Jasmine's husband, money manager Hal Francis, was arrested for defrauding his clients.
 Ginger and her husband, Augie, were among Hal's victims; he swindled them out of $200,000 in lottery winnings that Augie had wanted to start a business with, and their marriage fell apart.
 Hal dies by suicide in prison after being publicly disgraced.
 Jasmine's stepson Danny subsequently dropped out of Harvard and severed all ties with Jasmine.
 Following Hal's death, Jasmine began drinking heavily and abusing anti-anxiety medication.
 She also developed a habit of talking to herself about her past.

 Ginger is now dating a mechanic called Chili, whom Jasmine detests for his working class job and coarse manners.
 Jasmine considers becoming an interior designer because of her "great taste" and past experience in decorating her homes.
 She wants to take an online course as these are least expensive but having no computer skills, she decides to take a class in computers first.
 With no income, she grudgingly takes a job as a receptionist with a dentist, who harasses her with unwanted sexual advances.
 When he assaults her, she fights him off and quits.